 What is .dev?

 .dev launched in 2019 specifically for developers and development-related projects.
-Google Registry operates it and uses it prominently for developer documentation sites like web.dev and opensource.dev.
+Google Registry operates it and uses the extension prominently for developer documentation sites like web.dev, flutter.dev, and opensource.dev.
+Google Registry reports that .dev ranks among their fastest-growing TLDs alongside .app[2].

 The defining feature is mandatory HTTPS. .dev is on the HSTS preload list, meaning browsers refuse to connect without encryption.
 Every .dev site is secure by default.
-This isn't a burden for developers who configure SSL anyway - it's a feature.
+This isn't a burden for developers who configure SSL anyway.
+It's a feature that signals technical competence.

 Who Should Use .dev?